 Watch Ruth Z Deming, MGPGP, director of New Directions, on YouTube for her 2008 Comcast CN8 interview.
 She mentions she no longer has bipolar disorder as it often resolves itself later in life.

 Meds are not necessarily forever.
 Half a dozen mature people in our group are no longer on meds for BP or depression.

-We encourage people in their fifties and sixties to see if your own illness has resolved itself and you, too, can go off meds.
+We encourage people in their forties, fifties & sixties to see if your own illness has resolved itself and you, too, can go off meds.
 Many psychiatrists are willing to work with you on this.
 We strongly caution you to work with your doctor.

 Growing concern over psychiatric drugs.
 Do they work?
 Read Robert Whitaker’s book “Anatomy of an Epidemic.”
 Again, stay on your meds and talk to your doctor.
 Terrific interview w Whitaker about Anatomy and his other books.